Key takeaways:

 MAOs in the Brain:

 Neurotransmitter levels are tightly controlled in the brain.
-You want everything in balance, with neurons firing appropriately.
+You want everything in balance, with neurons firing appropriately at the right time.

-Neurons release neurotransmitters into the synapse — the area between the terminal of one neurotransmitter and the receptors on the dendrites for the next neuron.
+Neurons release neurotransmitters (e.g. dopamine, serotonin, norepinephrine, and epinephrine) into the synapse — the area between the terminal of one neuron and the receptors on the dendrites of the next neuron.
 Neurotransmitters are the chemical signals that pass the message from one neuron to the next.

 The MAO enzymes play an essential role in maintaining the appropriate amount of dopamine, serotonin, norepinephrine, and epinephrine.
 By breaking down the neurotransmitter, MAO prevents too much of the neurotransmitter from hanging around.
-Dopamine, for example, will cause damage and kill neurons when in excess.
+Dopamine, for example, will cause cellular damage that kills the neuron when in excess.

 The MAO-B enzyme is expressed throughout the regions of the brain, primarily in astrocytes but also on the mitochondrial membrane in serotonergic neurons.
 Astrocytes are a type of brain cell that helps neurons function in a couple of ways, one of which is by clearing excess neurotransmitters.

-In the process of metabolizing neurotransmitters, MAO-B uses FAD (derived from riboflavin) and produces hydrogen peroxide.[ref]
+In the process of metabolizing neurotransmitters, monoamine oxidase B enzyme uses FAD (derived from riboflavin) and produces hydrogen peroxide.[ref]
 Excess hydrogen peroxide causes oxidative stress, so MAO-B needs to be maintained at the right levels.
 More on this in a minute.

 Other ways of balancing neurotransmitters: